tadhikari/Javascript-Slider-Puzzle-Game/README.md

 I have uploaded some snippets of the game in the repository.
 Please feel free to modify this game and upgrade it.
 If you have any suggestions or comments, email me at: gta1@sting.graceland.edu

-You can play the game here: http://alt.graceland.edu/~gta1/Slider/
+You can play the game here: http://alt.graceland.edu/~gta1/Slider/ (This game is "Mobile-Firendly")

 I am currently working on an AI that will solve this game, I will be updating this game after I am done.